 According to McKinsey, companies are becoming more porous and are able to assemble teams with specialised knowledge.
 Kraft Foods, for example, has invested in a more powerful social-technology platform that supports microblogging, content tagging, and the creation and maintenance of communities of practice (such as pricing experts).

-- Accelerated knowledge sharing
+- Accelerated knowledge sharing to improve collaboration

 - Shorter product-development cycles

 - A new way to manage expectations, staff turnover and related costs